InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 2**

-Go to **Real Homes → Demo Import** to import demo data.
+Go to **RealHomes → Demo Import** to import demo data.
 There are several demos available to import.

 Move the pointer to the demo, and you will have two buttons, "**Preview Demo**" and "**Import Demo**."
 Click on the **Import Demo** button to import your desired demo.